 Observatories differ from other activities at CERI because of the plurality of their missions: research, expertise, news watch and analysis, events, dissemination of knowledge toward multiple audiences, from closed circles of specialists to large audiences.

-The International observatory of religions.
 This program was launched in 2016 for an initial three year period.
 Funded by the French ministry of armies, it was managed by CERI and the Groupe Sociétés, Religions, Laïcités (GSRL/EPHE).
-The observatory has published more than thirty monthly bulletins that are available online.
+The observatory has published more than thirty monthly bulletins.

-An observatory coordinated by Christian Lequesne between 2017 and 2019 focused on European Affairs.
-A joint project with CAPS-Ministry of Europe, this observatory has published reports and minutes of the sessions and meeting, available online.
+Coordinated by Christian Lequesne between 2017 and 2019, it focused on European Affairs.
+A joint project with CAPS-Ministry of Europe, this observatory has published reports and minutes of the sessions and meetings.

 This Chair is the first initiative of its kind in the French academic landscape.
 Its mission is to bring together researchers working on religion; to consolidate and develop the courses that Sciences Po offers on this theme; to participate in public and scholarly debate; and to support the emerging generation of researchers.